How to Set Up KVM and Dual 6MP Display Partitioning on the Barco MDNC-12130 (Nio Fusion 12MP)

 • PC2 → USB UP 2

-Note: USB UP 2 may have a protective cap—remove it before connecting.
+Note: USB UP 2 may have a protective cap.
+Remove it before connecting the cable.

 • Keyboard → monitor USB downstream port